Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Wine Ninebark (Physocarpus opulifolius)

-The compact growth of dwarf ninebark shrub is great in rock gardens or at the front of flower beds
+The compact growth of the dwarf ninebark shrub is great in rock gardens or at the front of flower beds

 Ninebark ‘Nanus’ is cold-hardy in zones 2 to 8.